 Ikea Kura House Roof Hack

-There have been several Ikea KURA hacks so far that all have a pitched house roof added to the top.
+There have been several Ikea KURA hacks so far, all with a pitched house roof added to the top.
 It is a simple way to create a completely different look to the bed and an added element of fun.
 This tutorial shows a good way to achieve the pitched roof look.